-[MCO Name] makes prior authorization decisions and notifies providers and applicable members in a timely manner.
+University of Maryland Health Partners makes prior authorization decisions and notifies providers and applicable members in a timely manner.
 Unless otherwise required by the Maryland Department of Health.
-[MCO Name] adheres to the following decision/notification time standards:
+University of Maryland Health Partners adheres to the following decision/notification time standards:

-- Standard authorizations within 2 business days of receipt of necessary clinical information, but not later than 14 calendar days of the date of the initial request - Expedited authorizations no later than 72 hours after receipt of the request if it is determined the standard timeframe could jeopardize the member's life, health, or ability to attain, maintain, or regain maximum function

-• Covered outpatient drug authorizations - within 24 hours by telephone to either authorize the drug or request additional clinical information
+- Standard authorizations within 2 business days of receipt of necessary clinical information, but not later than 14 calendar days of the date of the initial request - Expedited authorizations no later than 72 hours after receipt of the request if it is determined the standard timeframe could jeopardize the member's life, health, or ability to attain, maintain, or regain maximum function - Covered outpatient drug authorizations within 24 hours by telephone to either authorize the drug or request additional clinical information

-[MCO Name] will send notice to deny authorizations to providers and members:
+University of Maryland Health Partners will send notice to deny authorizations to providers and members: